Folded (song): Composition and lyrics

-"Folded" is an R&B song.
-Over an instrumental composed of strings, guitar and drums, Kehlani hopes to rekindle a romantic relationship with their lover.
-They acknowledge that they may have overreacted in leaving their ex ("I know I didn't have to walk away / All I had to do was ask for space"), before asking them to come pick up their clothes that they have left behind, which have also not been folded, yet.
+"Folded" is an R&B song that critics have noted shows inspiration from singer Brandy (who would later feature on a remix).
+Over an instrumental composed of strings, guitar and drums, Kehlani hopes to rekindle a romantic relationship with her lover.
+The singer acknowledges that she may have overreacted in leaving her ex ("I know I didn't have to walk away / All I had to do was ask for space"), before asking them to come pick up their clothes that they had left behind, which have also been folded.